- Game Information

 Neutrino Pizza Party:

 After completing a Training Mode, during normal play, completing the two Dimension X Targets before they time out will light the Left Ramp to start Neutrino Pizza Party.
 Progress towards completing the targets can still be made in other modes even if they aren’t seen flashing.
 (Will it still award progress?
 Or is it just able to time out?)
+You can only play Neutrino Pizza Party once per game.

 Every even-numbered LAIR Target completion lights the center target to start 30 seconds of 2x playfield scoring.
 Shoot the center target while 2x playfield is running to add 5 seconds to the timer.
 (2x playfield can be increased to 3x playfield from Raphael’s level 3 perk.)
 If the LAIR Target isn’t enabled, it must be re-enabled by starting an episode.